A Beginner's Guide On How To Invest in ETFs in Singapore

 How Do I Go About Creating My ETF Portfolio?

 The core portfolio should comprise of passive investments that track major market indices.
-Additional positions known as satellites, are added into the portfolio.
+Additional positions known as satellites are added to the portfolio.
 Investments found in the satellite portion are actively managed.

 The Core Portfolio should generally be invested in ETFs that give a diversified exposure to major global economies and markets like the United States, Europe, and Asia.